AmyRouillard/DSI-FCANS/README.md

 ## 5. Approaches

-With all the models we used for this project, we tried different fine tuning approaches hoping for a better model performance.
-In this section, we will discuss and show all the fine tunings we did and show its performance and final scores.
+With all the models we used for this project, we tried different fine-tuning approaches hoping for better model performance.
+In this section, we will discuss and show all the fine tunings we did and show their performance and final scores.

 ### DNN with the Leaky Relu Activation Function

 Leaky ReLU function is an improved version of the ReLU activation function.
-As for the ReLU activation function, the gradient is 0 for all the values of inputs that are less than zero, which would deactivate the neurons in that region and may cause dying ReLU problem.
+As for the ReLU activation function, the gradient is 0 for all the values of inputs that are less than zero, which would deactivate the neurons in that region and may cause a dying ReLU problem.
 Leaky ReLU addresses this problem.
-Instead of defining the ReLU activation function as 0 for negative values of inputs(x), we define it as an extremely small linear component of x
+Instead of defining the ReLU activation function as 0 for negative values of inputs(x), we define it as an extremely small linear component of x.

 Relu Function: